Updated June 9, 2023

-Suppose we have data as shown in the image below, which has different dates in each cell.
+Suppose we have data, as shown in the image below, with different dates in each cell.

 Put the formula =WEEKNUM(A2) in cell B2 and hit Enter.

 Excel will return a week value for the date in cell A2.
 See the screenshot below for a better understanding:

-Since we have omitted the return_type, Excel considered that the week starts from January 1st and it’s a week from Sunday to Sunday (Though 1st January 2017 was actually a Sunday, It becomes confusing when the 1st day of the year does not fall on Sunday).
+Since we have omitted the return_type, Excel considered that the week starts from January 1st, and it’s a week from Sunday to Sunday (Though 1st January 2017 was a Sunday, It becomes confusing when the 1st day of the year does not fall on Sunday).

 Let’s drag the formula for all the cells and see the values for the week number corresponding to every date value.

 See the below example for your reference: